 amending Act means the Transport and Other Legislation Amendment Act (No. 2) 2004.
+Transport Operations (Passenger Transport) Act 1994 Chapter 13 Transitional and validation provisions Part 2 Transition of references in Acts

 Part 2 Transition of references in Acts

 174 Application of part